stclib/STC/README.md

 | push_front()              | emplace_front()              | cvec, cdeq, clist        |
 | insert_after()            | emplace_after()              | clist                    |

-***Note***: For integral or trivial element types, **emplace** and corresponding non-emplace methods are identical, so the following does not apply for containers of such types.
+***Note***: For containers of integral or trivial element types, **emplace** and corresponding non-emplace methods are identical, so the following does not apply for those.

 The **emplace** methods ***constructs*** or ***clones*** their own copy of the element to be added.
 In contrast, the non-emplace methods requires elements to be explicitly constructed or cloned before adding them.